EB-5 investment amounts and costs

 • 6

-Choosing a project for investment - we will help you with this
+Wisely chose EB-5 project for investment - we are here to help you with this

 Investment risks

-Under the EB-5 Reform Act of 2022, petition review periods should not exceed 120-240 days, depending on the project's TEA.
-In practice, petition review periods for projects in rural TEAs currently range from 30 days to 12 months.
-For projects in urban TEAs, this period is approximately 24 months.
+Under the recent EB-5 Reform and Integrity Act of 2022, processing times should not exceed 120 days (rural TEA) - 240 days (Urban TEA).
+In practice, processing times for projects in Rural TEA currently range from 30 days to 12 months.
+For projects in Urban TEA, this period can be longer than 24 months.

 Step 1